openfisca/openfisca-doc/coding-the-legislation/10_basic_example.md

 ## Testing a formula

-To make sure that the formula you have just written works the way you expect, it is **strongly recommended** to test it.
-Tests about legislation are written in YAML.
+To make sure that the formula you have just written works the way you expect, you have to test it.
+Tests about legislation are written in a [YAML syntax](writing_yaml_tests.md).
 The `flat_tax_on_salary` formula can for instance be tested with the following test file:

 ```yaml